cyrilletuzi/angular-async-local-storage/README.md

 }
 ```

-New *since version 8* of this lib, this service API follows the
+This service API follows the
 [native `Map` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
-and the new upcoming standard [kv-storage API](https://github.com/WICG/kv-storage),
+and the new standard [kv-storage API](https://github.com/WICG/kv-storage),
-except it's asynchronous via [RxJS `Observable`s](http://reactivex.io/rxjs/).
+except it's wrapped in [RxJS `Observable`s](https://rxjs.dev/).

-It does the same thing as the `LocalStorage` service, but also allows more advanced operations.
+It does the same thing as the `KVStorage` service, but also allows more advanced operations.
-If you are familiar to `Map`, we recommend to use only this service.

 ```typescript
 class StorageMap {